minsa110/devcontainer-fastapi/README.md

    Include a __main__ section which will run this app using uvicorn.
 The Python module where I save this code will be called main.py.

    In addition to the normal endpoints, include a route .well-known/ai-plugin.json which serves (as JSON) the contents of ./ai-plugin.json, located in the same directory as main.py.
 Exclude this route from the OpenAPI spec, and don't serve any other static content.

+   Secure the app with simple OAuth.
+For simplicity, create a dummy implementation that always returns the same token, footoken.
    ```
 - `ai-plugin.json` is a JSON manifest file that defines relevant metadata for the plugin.